Gray Paint Colors & Their 3 Main Undertones

 Gray with a blue undertone can be a great choice for a south or west-facing room, but can OFTEN be a bit too cold/flat for a north or east-facing room.

-THE 3 MOST POPULAR GRAY PAINT COLOURS WITH BLUE UNDERTONES
+THE 3 MOST POPULAR GRAY PAINT COLORS WITH BLUE UNDERTONES

 1. SHERWIN WILLIAMS BIG CHILL SW 7648

-Big Chill is a fave of mine.
+Big Chill is one of my favorite shades of gray.
 With its subtle, slightly cool blue cast, it hits just the right note.
 I also love Sherwin Williams Gray Screen.
+Gray Screen is more popular amongst gray lovers, but Big Chill is the best in my books as it’s more subtle.

 2. BENJAMIN MOORE STONINGTON GRAY HC-170